jwsmith24/drop-down-init/README.md

 Dynamically add drop-down functionality to a collection of HTML elements without external dependencies.

-Check out the repo on GitHub [here](https://github.com/jwsmith24/drop-down-init).
+Check out the repo on GitHub [here](https://github.com/jwsmith24/drop-down-init) or view the package on [npm](https://www.npmjs.com/package/drop-down-init?activeTab=readme).

 ## How to Install